yjlim-larr/Reinforcement_learning/Policy_gradient/GAE/README.md

  1) Just use value funtion, not see it as mean.
  2) see value funtion as mean and use it normal distribution's mean.

+ I implement 2) method which is used in this paper.

 # Reference